Linzer Cookies

 If you want to make this Linzer cookies recipe and like visuals when you bake, stay in this section for step-by-step process photos!

-This way, you’ll have an idea of whether or not you’re the right track with your Linzer cookies.
+This way, you’ll have an idea of whether or not you’re on the right track with your Linzer cookies.

-butter and egg with linzer cookie ingredients in metallic mixing bowl
+butter and egg with linzer cookie ingredients in metallic mixing bowl.

 Add your ingredients to a mixing bowl.